pranka02/face_detection/README.md

-# Face Detection Node for ROS using OpenCV #
+# Face Detection ROS Node using OpenCV #

 This is a ROS node which reads images from a given directory, detects faces, and publishes the images with the detected faces encircled, to the <code>sensor_msgs/Image</code> topic which can be subscribed by Rviz for visualisation.